Building Better Relationships

-Building Better Relationships: Have you ever left relationship books laying around, or put a relationship podcast on hoping that a certain someone may reflect on their own behavior and be a better partner or friend for you?
+Do you want help building better relationships?
+Have you ever left relationship books lying around, or put a relationship podcast on hoping that a certain someone may reflect on their behavior and be a better partner or friend for you?
 Have you ever dropped a hint (or SEVEN) to a coworker, boss, or friend about how you feel in your relationship with them, and how you hope they might change?

-So often, we feel helpless around how to improve our relationships, because we feel like the quality of our relationships depends on what OTHER people are doing or not doing.
+As a therapist and healthy relationships coach, I know that so often, we feel helpless about how to improve our relationships, because we feel like the quality of our relationships depends on what OTHER people are doing or not doing.
 Relationships are frustrating when it feels like people aren’t communicating well with you, or aren’t meeting your needs, or respecting your boundaries, or are just being plain annoying.

 Improve Your Relationships, Improve Your Life